FRosner/photos-calory-tracker/README.md

-# photos-calory-tracker
+# Google Photos Calory Tracker

+## Description

-Just some pet project to track my calories based on pictures from my Google Photos
+Just some pet project to track my calories based on pictures from my Google Photos.